 The Classified Senate Council is made up of 5 Executive Committee members, and 8 area Senators who represent Classified Employees in different areas on both campuses.
 Our council meetings are open to all and are held at regularly scheduled intervals which you can find on our meeting schedule page for dates, times and locations.

-Please read the Participatory Governance Support Statement (published October 25, 2018), which outlines and clarifies the suggested participation of Classified Employees in participatory (shared) governance committees.
+Please read the Participatory Governance Support Statement (updated April 2021), which outlines and clarifies the suggested participation of Classified Employees in participatory (shared) governance committees.